CdenGG/FinalExamMocks/README.md

 Coding Problems
 1. Your code here...

-Then upload the final exam  PDF file and the text file to a model like chatGPT that accepts uploads and ask it to grade it for you.
+Then upload the final exam  PDF/.txt file and the answers .txt file to a model like chatGPT that accepts uploads and ask it to grade it for you.

 ## How to create your own exams: